navanizard/Connect4/README.md

 - **Modular Design:** Each win condition (horizontal, vertical, diagonal) is implemented in its own method for clarity and reuse.
 - **Terminal UI:** Uses Unicode and ANSI escape codes for colored and stylized output.

-## 🚀 Potential Enhancements

-- Add **AI** to allow single-player mode.
-- Add a **menu** for choosing board size or viewing instructions.
-- Improve the visual display to work on all terminals (cross-platform testing).
 ---

 This project helped solidify my understanding of game loops, object-oriented programming, and terminal I/O in C++.
 Hope you enjoy playing it as much as I enjoyed building it!